 Picard's overt disdain for Offenhouse's fixation with wealth and power is colored by the knowledge that people like him were the ones that led humanity to near-extinction.
 From Picard's point-of-view, Offenhouse is all but admitting to being a member of the Nazi Party!
 The Enterprise crew has nothing but scorn for the 20th Century people's social values because from their perspective they come from a time just before the world plunged into nearly a century of war and brutality because of those social values!

-In the second season episode "Where Silence Has No Lease" Picard and Riker set the Enterprise to self destruct in 20 minutes.
+In the second season episode "Where Silence Has Lease", Picard and Riker set the Enterprise to self destruct in 20 minutes.
 They avoid it in the end, but you can imagine all the traumatized parents and kids as they awaited their doom... for 20 minutes.

-A civilization, knowing death was imminent sends out a probe with memories and stories of their lives up to the end, in the form of a scientists life.
+A civilization, knowing death was imminent, sends out a probe with memories and stories of their lives up to the end, in the form of a scientist's life.
 Picard experiences a fundamentally altering experience, one that he has good reasons to be emotionally uncomfortable with.
 But he never tells anyone.
-An entire civilization died and Picard, an archeologist even, and the only one who knows their story.
+An entire civilization died and Picard, an archeologist even, is the only one who knows their story.
 The hopes of an entire people who get the best possible person to tell their story, and those dreams die with Picard being uncomfortable about his feelings.

 He not only published, he got a movie deal.
 "The Inner Light" was part of it.

 Oh course he documented the civilization and his experience!
 We just don't get to see it all on screen.
 Honestly you don't have to be shown everything if you're a good and attentive audience.

 The probe was also brought on board for "further study".
 Someone else could have watched/experienced it during those studies